nuthanc/junior_to_senior/testing/README.md

 ### Unit Tests

+* Individual small units
 * Based on an input, get an output
 * Unit tests are extremely useful for Pure functions
 * React functional components with no state are Pure functions
 * Pure functions: Functions with no side effects, i.e they are deterministic

+### Integration Tests

+* Cross communication between different units of code
+* Spies and Stubs are used to mock integration with other components
+* Brittle and harder to write